GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Azaloi.md

 **Creature Type**: Azaloi are elementals.

-**Size**: Grandfolk stand between 8' and 10' tall.
+**Size**: Azaloi stand between 8' and 10' tall.
 They can weigh between 2,000-3,600 pounds.
 They are large creatures.

 **Ability Score Modification**: Choose an attribute.
 It is increased by a 1.